 Once the EIS is submitted, TGO’s full development application and EIS will be made available for public viewing for a minimum of 28 days.
 This will occur on the NSW Department of Planning, Industry and Environment’s (DPIE) Major Projects website.

 During this public exhibition phase, members of the community and stakeholders are invited to provide feedback in the form of submissions.
 These public submissions may support or object to the project and must be made within the public exhibition period.

-We estimate the public exhibition will take place in the first quarter of 2021.
-Submissions in support of the project will help us meet our goal of obtaining consent by mid 2021.
+We estimate the public exhibition will take place in the Q4 2021.
+Submissions in support of the project will help us meet our goal of obtaining consent by Q3 2022.